Skip to main content

 ORCID

 Her research interests include applying statistics in the fields of gerontology, public health, and epidemiology.
 She is experienced in statistical analyses of large databases.
 She published a series of studies on the association between extreme weather and the well-being of older adults.
 These articles enrich the literature on the adverse effect of extreme weather in a city with subtropical climate; and the findings inform different prevention strategies in the region.
+Besides, she has been investigating trends, trajectories and associated factors of geriatric syndromes, such as frailty, to inform healthy ageing strategies.

 More